htvekov/openHASP-Sonos-media-player/README.md

 	- commit 7a83367 or newer (January 18th, 2023)
 - openHASP Custom Component installed in HA
 	- `main` branch commit `b2ed186` or newer required (January 30th, 2023)
+	- Custom Component is still needed, even though all logic has been migrated from CC entries to automations, as logic use the CC `push_image` function
 - Home Assistant with Sonos integration installed
 	- Tested working with Home Assistant 2022.10.4
 - Sonos speakers + active Sonos app